Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 A couple of the best waterfalls near Hilo can be seen in Akaka Falls State Park, including Akaka Falls (422 feet) and Kahuna Falls (100 feet).

-On the paved uphill Akaka Falls Loop Trail, you’ll venture past these two beautiful waterfalls, along with lush green rainforest scenery consisting of bamboo, orchids, and other tropical vegetation.
+On the paved uphill Akaka Falls Loop Trail, you’ll venture past these two beautiful waterfalls, along with lush green rainforest scenery consisting of bamboo, orchids, and other tropical plants.

 Keep in mind that there is a $5 entrance fee per individual and a $10 parking fee for nonresidents.
 I’ve got a whole article about whether to hike Akaka Falls with kids.